keymetrics/on-premise/README.md

 Go to your the public address that you configured when you did the priovisioning, then create an account and you are ready to go.

+## Updating
+###### AWS
+If you deployed with terraform (and we encourage you to so), you should be able to use `terraform apply`, it will automaticly get the latest AMI and if needed, update the running instance.
+###### Docker
+If you deployed with Docker, you will just need to restart with the `docker-compose.yml` file and it will automacitly pull the newest image from the docker hub
+###### Other
+If you want some advises on how to update if you deployed it yourself as you wanted, you can ask us at tech@keymetrics.io or on slack

 ## Any issues?

 - Slack: [https://keymetrics-team.slack.com/](https://keymetrics-team.slack.com/)